piechartssuck/courses/content/tasks/_index.md

 {{% meetings %}}

 [^1]: These will ***not*** be graded using a check system.
-If you’ve engaged with the course content and completed the exercises and mini projects throughout the course, you should do just fine with the final project.
+If you’ve engaged with the course content and completed the exercises and mini projects throughout the course, you should do just fine with the final task.

-[^2]: A population does not necessarily refer to people.

-[^3]: If the instrument is housed elsewhere (e.g. Qualtrics), then simply provide a link and ensure that access is granted to me.